Nuand/bladeRF-fsk/README.md

 ## Build Instructions ##

-The program may be built/installed as host software that uses libbladeRF.
+The program builds/installs as part of the main bladeRF host software.
 Follow the instructions listed on the [wiki].
 Instructions to build from the source can also be found in the [host README].